-- Improper drainage that can cause the road to be slick and cause hydroplaning
+- Improper drainage can cause the road to be slick and cause hydroplaning

 Meet our Raleigh Car Accident Lawyers

 Thomas Henson, Jr. joined Henson Fuerst in 1989.
 He received his Bachelor of Science degree in Business Administration in 1986 and his Juris Doctorate in 1989—both from the University of North Carolina at Chapel Hill.
-As a leading car accident attorney, Thomas Henson understands how an accident injury affects the lives of the victims.
+Thomas understands how an accident injury affects the lives of victims.

-Thomas is the Past Chair of the board of directors of the Brain Injury Association of North Carolina (BIANC), advocating for brain injury victims and their families across North Carolina, and currently serves on its board.
-He has been a presenter at multiple conferences for victims of Traumatic Brain Injury (TBI), their caregivers, and brain injury professionals.
+He is experienced in handling complex accident claims involving catastrophic injuries and currently serves on the Board of Directors for the Brain Injury Association of North Carolina (BIANC).
+He advocates for brain injury victims and their families across North Carolina and has presented at multiple conferences for victims of Traumatic Brain Injury (TBI), their caregivers, and brain injury professionals.